Protesters converge on White House for second straight day

 “I stand before you as a friend and ally to every American seeking justice and peace, and I stand before you in firm opposition to anyone exploiting this tragedy to loot, rob, attack and menace,” the president said after watching the launch of a SpaceX rocket.
 “Healing, not hatred, justice, not chaos, are the missions at hand.”

-There were multiple incidents of protesters pushing against barricades and being repelled with pepper spray.

 Police were in tactical gear.
 The D.C.
-National Guard was activated at the direction of the secretary of the Army after a request from the Park Police to help maintain order near the White House, Commanding Gen. William J. Walker said in a post on the Guard’s Facebook page.
+National Guard was activated at the direction of the secretary of the Army and at the request of the Park Police to help maintain order near the White House, Commanding Gen. William J. Walker said in a post on the Guard’s Facebook page.

 “We’re sick of it.
 The cops are out of control,” protester Olga Hall said.
 “They’re wild.
 There’s just been too many dead boys,” she said.